bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-23-newsletter.md

   do, Alloy instead operates on an input of a set of bounded parameters and iterations and tries to find counterexamples to a given assertion, accompanied by a nice visualizer.
-Models can also be used to specify protocols in P2P systems, so it's particularly well suited to the Lightning Network.
+Models can also be used to specify protocols in P2P systems, so it's particularly well suited to the Lightning Network. {% assign timestamp="1:06:13" %}

 - [BDK #1478][] makes several changes to the `FullScanRequest` and `SyncRequest` request structures of the `bdk_chain` crate: use a builder pattern that